HrithikChand/FIFA-Transfer-Market/README.md

 After a disappointing end of season at Arsenal Football Club where the club finished out of European spot , there is a pressure to recruit players who can bring club back on track with complete backing of the board.

-We will use the data to analyse the squad we have and which areas are to be imporved then give our list of targets to the manager who can then proceed with decision to  recruit which can further improve the team.
+We will use the data to analyse the squad we have and which areas are to be imporved then give our list of targets to the board who can then proceed with decision to  recruit which can further improve the team.

 ## 🛠 Libraries worked upon